bashtage/kevinsheppard.com/site/pages/teaching/mfe.md

 This is a place holder for the 2019/20 MFE Course content.
 I lecture in Hilary term.

+# MFE Financial Econometrics II

+The [course website](/teaching/mfe/hilary-term/) for Financial Econometrics II contains all material distributed in Hilary Term.

 # Notes

 The [complete set of notes](/teaching/mfe/notes/) covers all aspects of the Financial Econometrics I and II courses.

+# Computation

-# MATLAB
+## MATLAB

 The [companion course](/teaching/matlab/mfe-matlab/) is designed to accompany Financial Econometrics I and II and to provide tools needed in Empirical Asset pricing.
+This course is supported through weekly sessions.

+## Python

+The [companion course (Python Version)](/teaching/python/course/) is designed to accompany Financial Econometrics I and II and to provide tools needed in Empirical Asset pricing.
+This course is mostly self-supported and is aimed at students who have some familiarity with Python (or are willing to learn).